rhiaro/questforbrothers/index.md

 Hora came back, appearing seemingly from nowhere.
 "Drink this."
 She held a container to his lips.
 It was warm and slightly sweet.
 He felt his heartrate slow, the pain in his hand lessened, and a dreamless slumber crept up on him before he could ask her any more questions.

+***

+Dipa was shaking Jackann awake with a look of panic.
+Jackann sat up, bleary eyed and fog heaaded.
+They were in a different place to where he remembered being last.
+They were above ground.

+"How?"

+"They found us," Dipa hissed.
+"We have to move?"

+"Who found us?
+Where is Hora?"

+"The enemies.
+They're Hora's enemies.
+That's who we've been hiding from.
+That's who killed Nika and Atta."

+"Killed...?"

+"Come, come!"

+Jackann scrambled to his feet and let Dipa lead him.
+They were no longer in Id Zonruth, but were surrounded on all sides by towering, rippled rock structures.
+Dipa weaved through them, slipping between slabs, ducking under protrusions, clutching Jackann's hand tightly.
+Jackann's legs were like jelly and his head swam.
+He flailed with his free hand, slapping it against the dusty boulders to steady himself.
+Finally Dipa stopped below a particularly tall irregular column.

+"Up here."

+Dipa began to climb.
+There was a narrow notch going from the ground upwards

 ---------------------------------------------

 six years pass